wp-plugins/participants-database/readme.txt

 There will be in the future, but for now, I'm suggesting this:

-Create a text-line field with the question “what is the sum of 10 and 7?” then put in a regex to verify the answer: #^17$#
+Create a text-line field with the question "what is the sum of 10 and 7?" then put in a regex to verify the answer: #^17$#

 You can no doubt come up with many variations on this.